adobe/aemanalyser-maven-plugin/aemanalyser-maven-plugin/README.md

         <aem.sdk.api>2020.11.4506.20201112T235200Z-201028</aem.sdk.api>
 ```

-With that, you project pom.xml needs to look somewhat like this:
+With that, your project pom.xml needs to look somewhat like this:

 ```
 <project>